Learning to be Happy

 Reasonably comprehensive coverage.
 Well organised and structured.
 Good understanding of the material.

-Demonstrate an understanding of the basic principles and procedures of classical and operant conditioning.
+Demonstrate an understanding of the basic principles and procedures of behaviour.

-Demonstrate an understanding of how these conditioning principles have been applied to concepts and theories in positive psychology.
+Demonstrate an understanding of how behavioural principles have been and can be applied to improve quality of life.

 Understand how the findings from research can be applied in a variety of real-world domains including clinical settings.